danielmtro/VFX_FPGA/README.md

   Make sure that appropriate filtering is done to detect things in the human voice range.
   Determine the max frequency based on sampling frequency.
 Then filter out everything above that using a low pass filter.
-  When using the fft in the IP's don't worry about the imaginary components (just enter them as zero)
+  When using the fft in the IP's don't worry about the imaginary components (just enter them as zero) HUman Frequency f = fs * k/N (N shouldbe 1024, fs sampling frequency, k is the output of the fft)

     - implement an FFT
     - output the peak frequency (and hopefully amplitude of signal)